yoki31/joplin/readme/dev/BUILD.md

 - macOS: Install Cocoapods - `brew install cocoapods`.
 Apple Silicon [may require libvips](https://github.com/laurent22/joplin/pull/5966#issuecomment-1007158597) - `brew install vips`.
 - Linux: Install dependencies - `sudo apt install build-essential libnss3 libsecret-1-dev python rsync libgbm-dev libatk-bridge2.0-0 libgtk-3.0 libasound2`

+If using the `onenote-converter` you will require Rust:
+- Install Rust 1.80+.
+Follow the instructions on [Rust toolchain website](https://rustup.rs/)

 ## Building

 Make sure the path to the project directory does not contain spaces or the build may fail.